sacred-serpent/nootkit/docs/section-4.md

 ```

 Cool!
 So we won't have to imitate both ABIs through a single function however that might work,
 but we do have to receive a `struct pt_regs` as the argument.
+I'll focus only on the x64 ABI,
+as that is what's used by my testing machine's (and most other distros') usermode utilities.

 ## Syscall Hooking Implementation